codio/site/source/blog/articles/2014/09/admin-permissions.html.md

 - access and run Deployments

 This new permission allows groups of people to deploy from a single codebase without having to set up more complex workflows.

+You can read about [Permissions in the docs](/docs/settings-prefs/permissions).